Au Privave

 "Au Privave" is a bebop jazz standard composed by Charlie Parker in 1951.
 Parker recorded "Au Privave" on January 17, 1951, for the American record label Verve.
-From French, the title translates to "in Privave" or "at the Privave."
+The origin of the title is unknown ("Privave" is not a French word), though Parker is known to have played with words when naming his compositions.
 A variant of this title is "Après Vous" (After You), a song recorded by drummer Max Roach.